-How can I prevent the Office task pane from automatically opening?
+How to prevent the Office task pane from automatically opening

-Microsoft Office users can close the task pane any time by clicking the "X" in the top right-hand side of the task pane Window.
-However, in Microsoft Microsoft Office 2003, the task pane can be set to load automatically each time Microsoft Word opens.
-Users who do not use this feature of office or only want it to be displayed when they want it can follow the below steps.
+Microsoft Office users can close the task pane any time by clicking the "X" in the top-right side of the task pane window.
+However, in Microsoft Office 2003, the task pane can be set to load automatically each time Microsoft Word opens.
+Users who do not use this feature of Office or only want it to show when they choose can follow the steps below.

 The next time you open Microsoft Word the Task Pane should not open automatically.

 There are some situations where following the above steps will not disable this feature.
-When this occurs you will need to modify the Windows registry.
-If you are unfamiliar with the registry see the registry help page for additional information about the registry and potential problems if the wrong registry values are changed or deleted.
+When this occurs, modify the Windows registry.
 Below are the steps required for disabling the task pane feature from the Windows registry.

 - Close out of all programs including any open Microsoft Office programs.

-- In the Registry editor, open the below registry key.
+- In the Registry Editor, open the following registry key.